MLXXXp/Arduboy2/README.md

 The RGB LED lights red then green then blue while the logo is scrolling.
 (If your Arduboy is one of those that has the RGB LED installed incorrectly, then it will light blue then off then red).
 This pattern is different than with Arduboy V1.1, which lit and then faded red (or blue if the LED is incorrectly installed).

+A user settable *unit name* of up to 6 characters can be saved in system EEPROM memory.
+If set, this name will be briefly displayed at the bottom of the boot logo screen, after the logo stops scrolling down.
+This feature is only available if the *Arduboy2* class is used, not the *Arduboy2Base* class.
+This is because it requires the text display functions, which are only available in the *Arduboy2* class.

-Once the logo display completes, the sketch continues.
+Once the logo display sequence completes, the sketch continues.

 ### "Flashlight" mode